 - Tenant leasehold improvements

-What are the benefits of a cost segregation study?
+What are the benefits of cost segregation for your property?

-- Provides opportunity to claim “catch-up” depreciation on previously misclassified assets
+- You can claim “catch-up” depreciation if you have previously misclassified assets.

 Do you Qualify for a Cost Segregation Study?